OSOceanAcoustics/echopype/.github/ISSUE_TEMPLATE/gsoc24.md

 name: GSoC 2024 discussion
-about: Use this if you want to discuss anything about GSoC24
+description: Use this if you want to discuss anything about GSoC24
 title: "[GSoC24] ..."
 labels: ["GSoC24"]
 body: